jcgonzalezb/holbertonschool-backend-user-data/0x00-personal_data/README.md

 - ssn
 - password
 5. This project module contains a hash_password function that expects one string argument name password and returns a salted, hashed password, which is a byte string.
 Use the bcrypt package to perform the hashing (with hashpw).
 6. This project module contains a is_valid function that expects 2 arguments and returns a boolean.
+Use bcrypt to validate that the provided password matches the hashed password.
 Arguments:
 - hashed_password: bytes type
--password: string type
+- password: string type
-Use bcrypt to validate that the provided password matches the hashed password.

 ## Languages and Tools: